allegroai/clearml-docs/docs/fundamentals/task.md

 In the UI and code, tasks are grouped into projects, which are logical entities similar to folders.
 Users can decide how to group tasks, though different models or objectives are usually grouped into different projects.
 Projects can be divided into sub-projects (and sub-sub-projects, etc.) just like files and subdirectories on a computer, making experiment organization easier.
+In the WebApp, every project has an [**Overview**](../webapp/webapp_project_overview.md) tab, where a project description can be written and shared.

 Tasks that are in the system can be accessed and utilized with code.
 To [access a task](#accessing-tasks), it can be identified either by a project name & task name combination or by a unique ID.